The United Arab Emirates

-After spending a week in Italy with my family, I flew from Naples to Dubai to meet my best friend Olivia.
+After spending a week in Italy with my family, I flew from Naples to Dubai to meet Liv.
 As soon as I stepped off the plane in the exquisite Dubai Airport, I knew I was in for it.
 Everything was gilded, marble, and regal-looking.
 Those things you hear about all the taxis and police having luxury cars-it’s true.
 Olivia and I literally felt like royalty, it was so surreal.
 The theme of our 3 weeks of traveling (the UAE was followed by Singapore and Phuket) was “let’s go all out” and the UAE screams that vibe.
 I was attracted to the UAE due to the modern architecture, wealth, desert (which I’d never seen), mix of cultures, and because I studied the Middle East in college.
 We visited during the off season (June) which I’m always into because it’s less crowded and cheaper (check out my post on How to Travel on a Budget).
 However, it was suuuuper hot (about 105-115 degrees F).
 Didn’t phase us though!
 The UAE totally surpassed expectations and I’d go back in a heartbeat.
 Also wouldn’t be opposed to living in Dubai for a few years (very high expatriate population and a plethora of job opportunities!)

 What we did…

 Day 1: We both flew in about mid-day, checked in to our first hotel, and headed to the beach.
 There are a number of nice beaches in Dubai, but we went to Al Sufouh Beach because there was a free shuttle bus from our first hotel.
 I always like a “settle in day” after flying and a beach day was perfect.
 We then taxied to Jumeirah Public Beach where we saw the Burj al Arab, one of the nicest hotels in the world, and watched the sunset.
 The perfect first day.